 Instructions to TGah Editor: Change the paragaraph below as follows:

-When dot11MultiBSSIDActivated is false, the Partial Virtual Bitmap field consists of octets numbered N1 to N2 of the traffic indication virtual bitmap, where N1 is the largest even number such that bits numbered 1 to (N1 x 8) – 1 in the traffic indication virtual bitmap(#234) are all 0 and N2 is the smallest number such that bits numbered (N2 + 1) x 8 to 2007 in the traffic indication virtual bitmap are all 0.
+When dot11MultiBSSIDActivated is false and dot11S1GoptionImplemented is false, the Partial Virtual Bitmap field consists of octets numbered N1 to N2 of the traffic indication virtual bitmap, where N1 is the largest even number such that bits numbered 1 to (N1 x 8) – 1 in the traffic indication virtual bitmap(#234) are all 0 and N2 is the smallest number such that bits numbered (N2 + 1) x 8 to 2007 in the traffic indication virtual bitmap are all 0.
 In this case, the Bitmap Offset subfield value contains the number N1/2, and the Length field is set to (N2 – N1) + 4.

 Instructions to TGah Editor: Change the paragaraph below as follows: